winery/winery/docs/user/FAQ.md

 ## Q: What is TOSCA?

-A: Topology and Orchestration Specification for Cloud Applications (TOSCA) is an OASIS specification, which enables the modeling, provisioning and management of cloud applications.
+A: The Topology and Orchestration Specification for Cloud Applications (TOSCA) is an OASIS standard to describe the deployment and management of applications in a portable manner.
+Based on standard-compliant TOSCA runtimes, such as the OpenTOSCA ecosystem, the deployment and management can be automated.
 For more details see our [Notes on TOSCA](https://eclipse.github.io/winery/tosca/).

 ## Q: What is a CSAR?

 A: Cloud Service Archive (CSAR) is a packaging format defined by the TOSCA specification, which enables to bundle modeled TOSCA components in a self-contained manner.
+Besides the TOSCA elements, the executable artifacts are packed as well.
 In winery, you can model a service template and export it as a CSAR.
 This CSAR can be loaded into the OpenTOSCA container in order to deploy your application.